Teradata/developer-resources/docs/install-ai-unlimited/index.md

     type: 'link',
     label: 'Full installation',
     href: './production',
-    description: 'When your team is ready to begin',
+    description: 'For team use (all in the cloud)',
     items: [],
   },
 ]} />